albar965/littlenavmap-manual/en/README.md

 A thank-you to the [GIScience / Geoinformatics Research Group](http://www.geog.uni-heidelberg.de/gis/index_en.html) of Heidelberg University for kindly giving me permission to use their map [OpenMapSurfer](http://korona.geog.uni-heidelberg.de).

-And last but not least: If there were no [OpenStreetMap](http://www.openstreetmap.org) and its thousands of contributors nobody of us would have any map at all.
+And last but not least: If there were no [OpenStreetMap](http://www.openstreetmap.org) and its thousands of contributors none of us would have any maps at all.

 ## License {#license}